 The North Central CMA Grants Panel will approve successful applications.
-All applicants, successful or unsuccessful, will be notified in writing by the North Central CMA and successful applications will then be announced via the North Central CMA website.
-An agreement form, including 5 year management responsibilities, will accompany the letter to successful applicants asking applicants (and landholder where applicable) to sign, date and return to the North Central CMA.
-Management responsibilities are a condition of funding to ensure benefits gained from the on-ground works are maintained for a minimum term
+All applicants, successful or unsuccessful, will be notified in writing by the North Central CMA.
+An agreement form, including 5 year management responsibilities, will accompany the letter to successful applicants asking applicants (and the landholder where applicable) to sign, date and return to the North Central CMA.
+Management responsibilities are a condition of funding to ensure benefits gained from the on-ground works are maintained for a minimum term.